 The Scottish Government has consulted with a group of technologically competent educators and stakeholders in the development of GLOW, the national schools intranet.
-Nick was invited to participate in a number of events associated with this consultation process, including:
+I was invited to participate in a number of events associated with this consultation process, including:

 - 2010 Technologies for learning seminar at the International Futures Forum in Aberdour

-CPD operated by Nick has included technology updates and seminars:
+CPD has included technology updates and seminars:

 - 2010 Channels of Engagement, a half-day workshop for SSERC

 - 2010 Using New Media in Science Education Scottish Science Education Conference, a workshop with Sinclair MacKenzie.